Cloufield/GWASTutorial/README.md

 This Github page aims to provide a hands-on tutorial of common analysis in Complex Trait Genomics.
 This tutorial is designed for the course `Fundamental Exercise II` provided by [Laboratory of Complex Trait Genomics](https://sites.google.com/edu.k.u-tokyo.ac.jp/kamatanilab/) at the University of Tokyo.
 For more information, please see [About](https://cloufield.github.io/GWASTutorial/99_About/).

-This tutorial covers the minimum skills and knowledge to perform a typical genome-wide association study (GWAS).
+This tutorial covers the minimum skills and knowledge required to perform a typical genome-wide association study (GWAS).
 The contents are categorized into the following groups.
 Additionally, for absolute beginners, we also prepare a section on command lines in Linux.

 <img width="686" alt="image" src="https://user-images.githubusercontent.com/40289485/209779725-73b62b15-b044-46a4-98ae-ce5db06f93b3.png">